hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 ## Question Your Defaults <!-- .element: class="stroke" -->

 <blockquote class="explanation">
-    A tool being 'comfortable' or 'familiar' to you is not the best reason to prefer it over the alternatives.
+    Let's pick this tool, because it's familiar to us.
+Besides, everyone uses it!
 </blockquote>

 <https://pxhere.com/en/photo/812420> <!-- .element: class="attribution" -->

 note:
 Sure, Git might be familiar to you.
-It might feel like a comfortable, safe and well-supported option.
+It might feel like a comfortable, safe, popular and well-supported option.
 But is it always the best choice?
-It can be, but you definitely need better reasons than 'comfortable' or 'familiar'.
+Well it can be, but you definitely need better reasons than 'familiar' or 'popular'.
-Surely something to think about.
+Something to think about.